Other Vehicle Registrations in ArkansasPage Overview

 For more information, see our Motorcycle Registration in Arkansas page.

 Motorized bicycles with an engine size of 50 cc or less, must also be registered in the state of Arkansas.
 Unless your motorized bicycle has automatic transmission, you will be charged the following fees:

-All mobile homes and manufactured homes must be registered in Arkansas.
+All mobile homes recreational vehicles must be registered in Arkansas, in the same way you would register a standard car or truck.
 Follow the steps on our Register Car in Arkansas page.